2018 FIFA World Cup Team Preview: Analysing Tunisia's Chances at the Tournament

 Tunisia booked their place at the FIFA World Cup finals for the first time in 12 years after topping their qualifying group.

-They'll be heading to their fifth ever World Cup and will be looking to cause an upset or two along the way as they seek to qualify for the knockout stages of the competition for the first time in their history.
+They'll be heading to their fifth ever World Cup and will be looking to cause an upset or two along the way, as they look to qualify for the knockout stages of the competition for the first time in their history.

-They may not have a star-studded lineup nor a star individual they can feed off of, however they could prove to be a dangerous opponent to run into whilst playing with a nothing-to-lose attitude and looking to stamp their authority on the competition.
+They may not have a star-studded lineup, nor a star individual they can feed off, however they could prove to be a dangerous opponent to run into whilst playing with a nothing-to-lose attitude.

 How They Qualified

-They opened their campaign with consecutive wins over all three teams before a draw against DR Congo left the Leopards with a chance of snatching first place.
-However, a crushing 4-1 win over Guinea in their fifth match meant that a 0-0 draw with Libya in their final game was enough for the Eagles of Carthage to secure top spot and book their place at the World Cup finals.
+They opened their campaign with consecutive wins over all three teams before a draw against DR Congo left the latter still with a chance of snatching first place.
+However, a crushing 4-1 win over Guinea in their fifth match meant that a 0-0 draw with Libya in their final game was enough to secure top spot and secure their place at the World Cup finals.

 Group Stage Games

-Having secured their place at the finals this summer, Tunisia may have felt hard done by judging from the World Cup group they find themselves in.
-Having been drawn in Group G, they will kickoff their campaign against England.
+Having secured their place at the finals this summer, Tunisia may have felt hard done by judging from their World Cup group they were drawn in.
+Having been drawn in Group G, they will kickoff their World Cup campaign against England.
 Despite the fact England are ranked just one place higher than them in the FIFA world rankings, on paper it doesn't look like much of a contest.

-The Three Lions will be expected to secure a comfortable victory, although Tunisia will be hopeful that with it being the opening game of the tournament there may still be some rust in the England side.
-Unfortunately for the Tunisian fans it doesn't get much easier for them and their next game will be against one of the favourites to win the whole competition - Belgium.
+England will be expected to secure a comfortable victory, although Tunisia will be hopeful that with it being the opening game of the tournament there may still be some rust in the England side.
+Unfortunately for the Tunisian fans it doesn't get much easier for them, and their next game will be against one of the favourite to win the whole competition - Belgium.

 They will then round up their group campaign against Panama in what many expect to be a dead-rubber game.
 However, should Tunisia have a chance of qualifying from the group stages, they'll certainly fancy their chances against an inexperienced Panama side who will be playing at their first ever World Cup.